Protect the world’s peace. Donate to support Ukraine

 10. Implement balanced nutrition and adequate sleep

 What else can cause a lack of focus?
 Is your child hungry or tired?
-To help overcome hunger or fatigue, give your child a snack before starting homework or any other structured task.
+To help your child overcome hunger or fatigue, give them a snack before starting homework or any other structured task.
 Make the snack healthy, not too sugary, or high in cholesterol.
-Good options include whole-grain crackers, fresh vegetable salad with light dressing, yogurt, or fruit.
-A proper breakfast is essential, as it helps increase morning concentration.
-Even mild dehydration can make it difficult to concentrate or remember information.

 Ensure your child gets enough rest.
 According to the American Academy of Sleep Medicine, children ages 3 to 5 should sleep 10 to 13 hours daily, including naps.
 Children ages 6 to 12 should sleep 9 to 12 hours regularly to promote optimal health.
-When children come home from daycare or school, they also need a short break.
-Regular lack of sleep can easily disrupt concentration, not to mention other cognitive functions, such as memory and attention.

 "Every night, when you go to sleep, your brain is rinsed with a watery fluid.
 This cerebrospinal fluid washes through your brain, flushing out toxic proteins and carrying them down to your liver to get rid of them." – Johann Hari, 'Stolen Focus'